yining1023/styleTransfer_spell/README.md

 #### Demo: [https://yining1023.github.io/styleTransfer_spell/](https://yining1023.github.io/styleTransfer_spell/.)

+Here are some [slides](https://bit.ly/2xB9t8K) that introduce what is style transfer and how does it work.

 ## Training a style transfer model with Spell!

 Check out [Transferring Style Tutorial from Spell](https://learn.spell.run/transferring_style) for more info about steps 1 - 3.